beratbarancevik/javascript-basics-course/README.md

-# JavaScript_BasicsCourse
+# JavaScript Basics Course

-JavaScript course for beginners with basic concepts of programming and JavaScript
+JavaScript course for beginners that teaches basic concepts of programming in JavaScript.